agusevtec/eva-motors/docs-md/tutorial/filters.md

 // Remove impulse noise, then smooth, then adapt to dynamics using BaseMotor = DirectionalMotor<TA6586Driver<9, 10>>;
 using SpikeFilter = MinmaxDecor<BaseMotor, 3>;        // Remove spikes
-using SmoothFilter = SlidingWindowDecor<SpikeFilter, 5>; // General smoothing
+using SmoothFilter = SimpleSmoothDecor<SpikeFilter, 5>; // General smoothing
 using SmartMotor = AdaptiveSmoothDecor<SmoothFilter>;    // Adaptive response

 SmartMotor motor;